 Most bikepacking bags will take a beating.
 When facing the elements, going for something waterproof will make for a more enjoyable experience when you unpack your equipment.
 However, waterproof bags will likely come with a higher price-tag.

-The great thing about a bike frame is the front triangle offers a wonderful amount of space to store things, assuming the right bag is attached.
-Frame bags attach between the seattube, down tube and top tube, sitting flush inside the frame so you can still pedal freely.
+The great thing about a bike frame is the front triangle offers a considerable amount of space to store things, assuming the right bag is attached.
+Frame bags attach between the seat tube, down tube and top tube, sitting flush inside the frame so you can still pedal freely.

 Frame bags are helpful because they generally don’t require compression wizardry to get everything to fit.
 Additionally, with multiple attachment points and a low centre of gravity, they’re typically very stable.
 Put your spare on-bike clothes, food and tools in the frame back for easy access.